 During 2022, the value of the stock exchange indices in the United States and the euro area registered downward movements, which comes after the substantial growth in the past almost two-year period.
-The downward movements were conditioned by the increased more favorable economic environment, at global level, the stock exchange indices changed their direction and witnessed a trend of growth, which was more pronounced in the European stock exchange indices compared to the stock market share indices in the United States.
-However, their movement remains volatile, mostly influenced bν developments in the banking systems of the United States and Switzerland.
+The downward movements were conditioned by the increased uncertainty as a result of the Russian-Ukrainian conflict, the high inflation and the tightening of the financial conditions globally, amid increased policy rates of central banks.
+Since the beginning of 2023, amid relatively more favorable economic environment, at global level, the stock exchange indices changed their direction and witnessed a trend of growth, which was more pronounced in the European stock exchange indices compared to the stock market share indices in the United States.
+However, their movement remains volatile, mostly influenced bv the developments in the banking systems of the United States and Switzerland.
 Movements in stock market indices affect the assets of domestic financial institutions that invest in foreign markets5.

-Chart 6 Movement of stock market share indices in index points
+Movement of stock market share indices in index points